jvegaf/flatcam-Arch/README.md

 ```

-- verify that the file setup_ubuntu.sh has Linux line-endings (LF) and that it is executable (chmod +x setup_ubuntu.sh)
+- Make the setup.sh executable and run it
-- run the file setup_ubuntu.sh and install all the dependencies with the command:
 ```
-./setup.sh
+chmod +x setup.sh; ./setup.sh
 ```

 - if the previous command is successful and has no errors, run FlatCAM with the command: python FlatCAM.py

 - Alternatively you can install it on Ubuntu with: